Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 Do BCAAs have any side effects?

-Generally, no—BCAAs encompass one of the safest types of workout supplements available.
+Generally, no. BCAA products encompass one of the safest types of workout supplements available.
 Yet, of course, as with any supplement you take, there are potential risks.
 This is particularly true if you’re taking a BCAA “hybrid” formula.

 Essentially, because many people tend to take their BCAA formulas during exercise, many supplement manufacturers offer BCAA “hybrid” formulas that come stacked with other non-BCAA intra-workout ingredients, namely stimulants (such as caffeine).
-With a smartly formulated BCAA “hybrid” stack, you may potentially achieve greater results than you would with a vanilla BCAA formula; however, the greater the ingredient count, the more difficulty your body will have in rapidly absorbing BCAAs.
+With a smartly formulated BCAA “hybrid” stack, you may potentially achieve greater results than you would with a vanilla BCAA formula; however, the greater the ingredient count, the more difficulty your body will have in rapidly absorbing BCAAs especially if artificial flavors and ingredients are present.

-In general, it’s best to take a BCAA supplement that only supplies BCAAs, so as to lower your risk of negative ingredient interactions and poor BCAA absorption.
+In general, it’s best to take a BCAA supplement that only supplies BCAAs, so as to lower your risk of negative ingredient interactions and poor BCAA absorption and work to support muscle.

 Which is better: BCAA pills vs BCAA powders?

 Of primary concern is the quality of your BCAAs.
-After that, how your BCAAs are delivered—whether by, say, pill, capsules or powder—should take secondary concern.
+After that, how your BCAA formula is delivered—whether by, say, pill, capsules or powder—should take secondary concern.

 With that in mind, the respective advantages of BCAA pills vs. powders are: